Tummy Tuck vs. Liposuction: Which Treatment is Right for You?

 One of the most common aesthetic challenges for both men and women today is the development of uneven body contour around the abdominal area.
 Excess accumulation of stubborn fat cells may occur in the abdomen, leading to a protruding belly and sagging skin in the area.
-Sedentary lifestyle, genetics, unbalanced diet, previous surgeries or other factors may cause this condition.
+A sedentary lifestyle, genetics, an unbalanced diet, previous surgeries, or other factors may cause this condition.

-Tummy tuck and liposuction are two of the effective cosmetic surgery solutions to achieve a flatter and smoother abdomen in such cases.
-An experienced plastic surgeon will recommend the most appropriate treatment approach and explain the differences between the two options in order to help the patient make an informed choice.
-Cosmetic Surgery Associates, with offices in Bethesda, MD and McLean, VA provide these procedures to patients in Northern Virginia, Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and other areas.
+Tummy tuck and liposuction are two effective cosmetic surgery solutions to achieve a flatter and smoother abdomen in such cases.
+An experienced plastic surgeon will recommend the most appropriate treatment approach and explain the differences between the two options to help the patient make an informed choice.
+Cosmetic Surgery Associates, with offices in Bethesda, MD, and McLean, VA provide these procedures to patients in Northern Virginia, Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and other areas.

 Excision of Fat and Skin

 When it is necessary to reduce both excess fat tissue and sagging skin from the abdominal area, the surgeon may recommend a tummy tuck procedure.
 The surgery can also be used to tighten the underlying muscles in case they are loose or separated.
 Liposuction cosmetic surgery, on the other hand, is more appropriate only when the patient has excess fat deposits in the tummy area, but skin elasticity is still terrific.

 Tummy tuck surgery is usually more invasive as compared to liposuction.
 The procedure may involve skin and fat reduction along with muscle tightening, which is a longer and more complex procedure.
 Liposuction is typically less invasive and more targeted, but its scope is limited only to fat reduction.